deepaksood619/deepaksood619.github.io/docs/psychology/habits.md

 ## Ask Questions

 If you did that activity continuously for a year, would your life be any different?

-If not then don't do it
+If not then don't do it.

 ## Natural Recoverers